 Quran is a book of Guidance for humanity, and it is soaked in the universal message of mercy and justice.
 Don’t look to it as the book of Muslims (https://www.huffingtonpost.com/mike-ghouse/quran-is-not-for-muslims_b_6174940.html ), it is indeed a self-help manual to build cohesive societies where no human has to live in apprehension or fear of the other.

-A Quran conference was held in Dallas to clear the air about 60 mistranslated verse and the furor about it at with Pastor Jeffress. www.QuraanConference.com
+A Quran conference was held in Dallas to clear the air about 30 mistranslated verses and the furor about it with Pastor Jeffress. www.QuraanConference.com

-Our Mission at World Muslim Congress is to work for a world of co-existence through inclusiveness and participation.
-As a member of the diverse family of faiths, our efforts will be directed towards justice and equity to attain peace for the humankind with a firm grounding in commonly held values.
+Our Mission at the World Muslim Congress is to work for a world of co-existence through inclusiveness and participation.
+As a member of a diverse family of faiths, our efforts will be directed toward justice and equity to attain peace for humankind with a firm grounding in commonly held values.
 We cannot have advantages at the cost of others.
 Such benefits are temporary and deleterious to lasting peace.
 We believe what is good for Muslims has got to be good for the world, and vice versa, for the goodness to sustain.

-Muslims are not a monolithic lot, a majority of us are like a majority of any group; minding our own business – taking care of family, raising children, their schooling, job, a home to live and retire comfortably.
-Its an American dream and it is a Muslim dream.
+Muslims are not a monolithic lot, a majority of us are like a majority of any group; minding our own business – taking care of family, raising children, schooling, job, and a home to live in and retire comfortably.
+It’s an American dream and it is a Muslim dream.

-A few among Muslims and a few among Christians and other faiths are bent on converting people to their faiths.
+A few Muslims and a few Christians and other faiths are bent on converting people to their faiths.
 However, most people believe in free will, let people believe what comforts them.
-Everyone is endowed with freedom to eat, drink, wear and believe what is good for him or her in the pursuit of their happiness.
+Everyone is endowed with the freedom to eat, drink, wear and believe what is good for them in the pursuit of happiness.

 American Muslim Agenda – http://www.huffingtonpost.com/mike-ghouse/american-muslim-agenda-a-_b_5528706.html